By Milly Bitcoin – May 16, 2013

 3 >> 18

-You input one string and you get another one out.
-The are are problems with using “multiplying 6″ as scheme.
+The are are problems with using “multiplying 6” as scheme.
 The biggest problem is that it is pretty easy to figure out the original number by just diving by 6!
 Also, the number will get larger and larger.

 To get around this all kinds of complicated mathematical operations are done on very long strings of numbers.
-It would take a very long explanation of the algorithm used and below is diagram of one step of one hash.
+It would take a very long explanation of the algorithm used.
+Below is diagram of one step of one hash.
 Those things on the right are special mathematical functions that are tedious to calculate and require a computer.

-The new Bitcoin miners do the step above below many times to do one hash.
-Then it does about 65,000,000 hashes per second so it might not be worth while to use pen and paper.
+Modern Bitcoin miners can do this problem approximatly 1 billion times a second so it might not be worth while to use pen and paper.

 You can try it yourself at a web site http://www.xorbin.com/tools/sha256-hash-calculator.
 Put in a value in the top and you will see a string come up in the bottom.
 Then you have to keep changing the input by adding stuff until the answer starts with a zero.

-With Bitcoin is more complicated because certain information has to be included, including the hash from the last block.
-That way the current block depends on all the blocks before it.
-The “difficulty” is changed by simply increasing the number of zeros in the start of answer (0h4fgs64j…, 00h3uyf8h…, 000yheofle… ) so it is harder to find the answer.
-As more people mine, the problem becomes more difficult and it adjusts so the problem is solved every 10 minutes on average.
+Bitcoin is more complicated because certain information has to be included, including the hash from the last block.
+That way the current block depends on all the blocks before it so it is “chained” together which is why it is called the “Blockchain.”.
+The “difficulty” of the problem is changed by simply increasing the number of zeros in the start of answer (0h4fgs64j…, 00h3uyf8h…, 000yheofle… ) so it is harder to find the answer.
+As more people mine, the problem becomes more difficult and the problem adjusts so it is solved every 10 minutes on average.

 The Proof of Work (PoW) ideas goes back to a concept called HashCash which was meant as a deterrent to spam.
-When an e-mail is sent another value must be sent with it.
-When you take this value, add it to the message, and then take a cryptographic hash you must have a hash value with certain characteristics.
+The sender must provide a solution to a cryptographic problem before the message will be accepted.